helix-collective/hx-deploy-tool/README.md

   hx-deploy-tool aws-docker-login-cmd
   hx-deploy-tool expand-template <templatePath> <destPath>
   hx-deploy-tool show-default-nginx-config
-  hx-deploy-tool proxy-generate-ssl-certificate
+  hx-deploy-tool generate-ssl-certificate
-  hx-deploy-tool proxy-slave-update [--repeat n]
+  hx-deploy-tool slave-update [--repeat n]

 The config file is read from the file specified with HX_DEPLOY_CONFIG.
 It defaults to ../etc/hx-deploy-tool.json (relative to the executable).